 - Saint Patrick’s Day – add a rainbow, four-leaf clovers on the ground, and a pot of gold

-- Tiny flowers or just dots to use as flowers on the tree
+- Felt flowers for the tree or just cut out circles to use as flowers

 - Flowers for the ground